iamjazzar/rosetta/README.md

 // in English, so if you wrote it in another locale specify it here.
 Locale baseLocale = Locale.ENGLISH;

-// stringId: the id of a string that's occurred in every locale with a different characters.
+// stringId: the id of a string that's occurred in every locale with a different character.
 // For instance if you have 3 locales: US, UK, and Arabic the perfect fit would be the word
 // 'color' -if exist for sure- because it has different form in each locale:
 // Locale.US: color, Locale.UK: colour, ar: لون